-Students needing an accommodation because of a disability or medical condition should contact Student Accessibility Services in accordance with the Procedure for Accommodations for Students with Disabilities available <a href="https://live-ucalgary.ucalga
+Students needing an accommodation because of a disability or medical condition should contact Student Accessibility Services in accordance with the Procedure for Accommodations for Students with Disabilities available https://ive-ucalgary.uca/student-services/access.

 Student Accessibility Services, please contact their office at (403) 220-8237, visit: MacEwan Student Centre room 452 or email: access@ucalgary.ca.
 Students who have not registered with the Student Accessibility Services are not eligible for formal academic accommodation.